brevdev/ci-nvcf/README.md

 ## Workflow Pipeline

 #### 1. Mock NGC Push and Update (`ngc-push-tag-update.yml`)
 This workflow mocks the push to NGC and updates the `launch-list.yml` with the new image tag.
-The NGC push is a WIP and can vary depenidng on your current container CI.
+The NGC push is a WIP and can vary depending on your current container CI.

 #### 2. Deploy Function (`deploy.yml`)
 This workflow deploys the function(s) defined in `launch-list.yml` to NGC using the `launch-nvcf.py` script.
 This script is a wrapper around the NGC API that handles the creation and management of NVCF functions.